I know I haven’t written much this year.

 Real men don’t cheat.

-But these cunts we ended up with, for better or for worse, fucked us over for something they weren’t getting in the marriage.
+But these cunts we ended up with, for better or for worse, fucked us over for something they felt they weren’t getting in the marriage.

 So I found myself snapping at my husband in a way that even surprised me.